USH3R/BLUETEAM.-SentinelOps.-Defense-Detection-System-Dashboard/README.md

 **⚠️ Important: Environment & Safety**

-Enclosed Simulation: This toolkit only "looks in on itself."
+Enclosed Simulation: This toolkit only scans itself.
 It monitors a dedicated evidence.dat file and generated logs within the container environment.
 No External Access: This app does not scan your local hardware, open network ports, or transmit data.
 Scenario Logic: The "threats" detected are part of a randomized simulation library used to test the engine's response and reporting capabilities.

 **📊 Understanding the Output**
-When the scan completes, you will receive a JSON Incident Summary.
+When the scan completes, the user recieves a JSON Incident Summary which includes:
 &nbsp;&nbsp;&nbsp;&nbsp;Engine Status: Confirms the system is active.
 &nbsp;&nbsp;&nbsp;&nbsp;Alerts Found: Total count of identified anomalies.
-&nbsp;&nbsp;&nbsp;&nbsp;Raw Data: A breakdown of every log entry captured during the scan, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;from routine maintenance to critical "Emergency" violations.
+&nbsp;&nbsp;&nbsp;&nbsp;Raw Data: A breakdown of every log entry captured during the scan,
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;from routine maintenance to critical "Emergency" violations.